 - the $3B integration following Cox Automotive’s acquisition of nearly 30 brands in the course of two years

 My role is typically to provide insight into the impacts (seen and unseen) the event has or might have on people.
-As a consultant, I help identify and mitigate the potential pain points and inform the strategic transition, transformation, and integration plans that ultimately create or improve employee engagement—the foundation of any healthy corporate culture.
+I help identify and mitigate the potential pain points and inform the strategic transition, transformation, and integration plans that ultimately create or improve employee engagement—the foundation of any healthy corporate culture.